Charmed Kafka Documentation - Reference Performace Tuning

 vm.dirty_background_ratio=5

-Each Kafka log segment requires an index file and a timeindex file, both requiring 1 map area.
+Each Kafka log segment requires an index file and a timeindex file, both requiring one map area.
 The default OS maximum number of memory map areas a process can have is set by vm.max_map_count=65536.
 For production deployments with a large number of partitions and log-segments, it is likely to exceed the maximum OS limit.

 It is recommended to set the mmap number sufficiently higher than the number of memory mapped files.
 This can also be written to /etc/sysctl.conf: